BDA-KTS/semantic-search-over_social-media-posts/README.md

    - Once you are in the directory, start Jupyter Notebook.
    This will open Jupyter Notebook in your default web browser.

-5. **Open the Notebook**:
+5. **Run the Codes**:
    - In the Jupyter Notebook interface, navigate to the "Looking up the Tweets.ipynb" file and click on it to open the notebook.

-6. **Run the Codes**:
-   - Run each code cell in the notebook sequentially by selecting the cell and pressing Shift + Enter or using the "Run" button in the Jupyter Notebook interface.
+     Run each code cell in the notebook sequentially by selecting the cell and pressing Shift + Enter or using the "Run" button in the Jupyter Notebook interface.

 ## Sample Input and Output Data